How well do you know Dorset?

 taking up your preferred water sport or simply building a sandcastle with the ones you love.

-the original source If you’re looking for a more relaxed escape away, why not head inland
+Website If you’re looking for a more relaxed escape away, why not head inland

 and discover Dorset’s wealth of historic castles, fantastic houses and impeccably kept gardens.